SarfarazAhmed008/QuoteLaravelApp/README.md

 along with their own.
 They can edit and delete their own quotes.

 For registering to this application, users need to register themselves by clicking into the provided link via email.
-An administration panel is created at the backend for which all admin can monitor all the registered users.
+An administration panel is created at the backend for which all admins can monitor all the registered users.

 Technology used: Laravel php framework, Mysql relational database, Js, Bootstrap, Html5, Css3

-Mailtrap SMTP server is used for tesing and viewing mails fired by the events into the laravel.
+Mailtrap SMTP server is used for testing and viewing mails fired by the events into the laravel.